-- Save and/or invest 10% 15% of pretax pay. - Strive to keep transportation expenses including car payments, insurance, gas, and maintenance to 15% 20% of pretax pay. - Limit housing expenses, including mortgage or rent payment, taxes, utilities, maintenance, etc., to the Basic Allowance for Housing (BAH) or 25% - 30% or less of pretax pay.
+- Save and/or invest 10% 15% of pretax pay. - Strive to keep transportation expenses including car payments, insurance, gas, and maintenance to 15% 20% of pretax pay. - Limit housing expenses, including mortgage or rent payment, taxes, utilities, maintenance, etc., to the Basic Allowance for Housing (BAH) or 25% of pretax pay.